TAYLOR CHAPIN: CONSUMPTION CAPITAL

 June 5, 2020–September 12, 2021

 The allure of the painted surface concurrently attracts and repels through saturated colors, vivid imagery, and recognizable brands and products.
 The series questions what it means to consume through an exploration of overabundant excess methodically deployed through painterly reproduction and repetition.
+While referencing the mechanical structure of a chain grocery store, the objects represented in the paintings deny any logical structure of product organization.
+Shown in varying states of disarray, the work points to the hidden, or not so hidden, cracks in our highly regimented economic and political system.
 The subliminal push to continually consume extends further as the paintings themselves take on their own object-hood as a market commodity to be bartered, to be acquired, further exploring the unnerving void in American culture of excessive indulgence, devoid of true worth.

 LEARN MORE ABOUT THE ARTIST